Ecpy/ecpy_ext_demo/README.md

-Ecpy ext demo
+Exopy ext demo
 =============

-This package provides a template for creating Ecpy extensions packages.
-An extension package is used to extend the capabilities of the main Ecpy application through plugins.
+This package provides a template for creating Exopy extensions packages.
+An extension package is used to extend the capabilities of the main Exopy application through plugins.

 This README gives a brief overview of what needs to be edited in the template.
-For more details about the mechanism behind extension packages please refer to the Ecpy documentation.
+For more details about the mechanism behind extension packages please refer to the Exopy documentation.

 The package contains a number of files and two subfolders :